wtsnjp/llmk/README.md

 ## Basic Usage

-The easiest way to use **llmk** is to write the build settings into the LaTeX document itself.
+The most simple way to use **llmk** is to write the build settings into the LaTeX document itself.
 The settings can be written as [TOML](https://toml.io) format in comments of a source file, and those have to be placed between the comment lines only with the consecutive `+` characters (at least three).

 Here's a very simple example: